Have a Business Valued by an MBA, CVA, CBI

 Our practical knowledge of business valuations comes from our daily involvement with Business Sales and Merger & Acquisition services.
 Our in-depth knowledge of Mergers & Acquisitions and Valuation Methods result in business valuations that are more accurate, credible and defensible than a business valuation prepared by companies that do not possess market experience and business sale expertise.

 When procuring a company valuation report, make sure the valuation of a company is built on a firm foundation that can withstand challenges.
 Finding the right company to value a business can make all the difference in obtaining an accurate and credible business valuation.
 American Fortune Business Valuation’s broad and unique expertise and experience results in the creation of very accurate, defensible and business valuation reports for the following purposes: wealth preservation, increasing wealth, sale of a business, business acquisitions, divorce, business loans, estate planning, buy out agreements or business exit & succession planning.
-Since the firm also performs Mergers & Acquisitions Services and Business Exit Planning they poses expertise and experience that most business valuation firms do not poses.
-Because American Fortune Business Valuation firm posses the additional expertise and experience it allows them to create very Accurate, Defensible and Low Cost business valuation reports.
+Since the firm also performs Mergers & Acquisitions Services and Business Exit Planning they possess expertise and experience that most business valuation firms do not possess.
+Because American Fortune Business Valuation firm posses the additional expertise and experience it allows them to create very Accurate, Defensible and Low-Cost business valuation reports.

 How are we able to accurately perform a valuation of a business in a Summary Format?
 Our ability to perform such appraisals comes from our expertise in valuations and expertise/experience in merger & acquisition services.
 This combined expertise and know-how affords us the capability to produce accurate and affordable valuations of a business.

 Business Appraisals are valuable in a sale or buyout of a business, estate planning, exit planning, tax planning, buy-out agreements, or divorce.
 However, the most important reason for valuation of a business is the knowledge it yields.
-Once the owner and/or their advisors know the market valuation of a company, they will also learn how objective and subjective value drivers decrease or increase the value of a business.
+Once the owner and/or their advisers know the market valuation of a company, they will also learn how objective and subjective value drivers decrease or increase the value of a business.
 They are able to use this knowledge in successfully growing the value of their businesses.

 To view a sample report of the Business Value Estimate, Calculation of Value and Comprehensive Valuation please scroll down.